 Does Jamaican Ginger Beer have Alcohol?

 Ginger beer is not actually beer but rather “ginger juice.”
 Authentic Jamaican ginger beer does not contain alcohol.
+However, if you prefer alcoholic ginger beer, add a shot of rum to glass of ginger beer for a spiked twist.

 Serving Suggestions and Tips